rollyourown-xyz/ryo-website-content/content/about/contact/index.md

 ## Discuss in our matrix rooms

-Our [public matrix rooms](https://rollyourown.xyz/about/public_matrix_rooms) provide a forum for discussion, asking questions and providing feedback.
+Our [public Matrix rooms](https://rollyourown.xyz/about/public_matrix_rooms) provide a forum for discussion, asking questions and providing feedback.
 Feel free to explore and take part in the discussion, but please be aware of our [code of conduct](/about/code_of_conduct).